 One of the most effective ways to learn ANYTHING

-Even medical schools often require that students form study groups because they know from centuries of experience that this is a vital form of learning –remember the movie Patch Adams?
-And modern research shows it’s true: there’s just about nothing you can try that will work better to help you learn new concepts.
+Even medical schools often require that students form study groups because they know from centuries of experience that this is a vital form of learning?
+And modern learning science shows it’s true: there’s just about nothing you can try that will work better to help you learn new concepts.

 Here’s a study group working on their human anatomy lesson.
 Studying in a group is always popular when working with cadavers—possibly because nobody wants to be alone in the room with one!

 You can find people to study with more easily than you think . . . even if you’re the shy type.
-The folks at your table in lab class or A&P Supplement session are a good start.
+The folks at your table in lab class are a good start.
 How about the table next to yours, too?
 The folks sitting around you in the lecture class might have a few minutes after class to go over things with you, too.

-The science specialists in the SCC ACE Center are more than happy to help you form a study group for A&P!
-Once you form a study group, they can also help you with ideas for how use your time well as a group and can make an appointment to visit with your group in the ACE Center and work on material together.
-Dr. Patton can meet with your group to answer questions, too!
+The staff of your school’s learning center are more than happy to help you form a study group for A&P!
+Once you form a study group, they can also help you with ideas for how use your time well as a group and can make an appointment to visit with your group in the learning center and work on material together.
+Your teacher and/or teaching assistants may be able to meet with your group to answer questions, too!